MwesterlundDev/recipe-box/README.md

 # This project is intended to teach me how to use react

+Check out the wiki for more information on the intention of the project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts